wp-plugins/add-post-type-instructions/readme.txt

 == Description ==

 Add Post Type Instructions allows admins to easily set instructional context for metaboxes and more on pages, posts or custom post types.
-Currently it supports adding instructional text in the following areas on the add/edit screen:
+Currently it supports adding instructional context in the following areas on the add/edit screen:
 ** **
-* below the title field
+* above the title field
+* above the WYSIWYG editor
+* default content within the WYSIWYG editor

+and within the following metaboxes:
+** **
+* publish
-* author metabox
+* author
-* featured image metabox
+* featured image
-* excerpt metabox
+* excerpt
-* trackbacks metabox
+* trackbacks
-* custom fields metabox
+* custom fields
-* page attributes metabox
+* page attributes
+* categories
+* tags
-* post format metabox
+* post format
+* discussion
-* comments metabox
+* comments
-* revisions metabox
+* revisions

-APTI also allows admins to set default content within the WYSIWYG editor, per post type.
+* slug

 APTI uses OOP standards to add options only for those metaboxes which are supported for each post type and to execute code only on those pages where it is needed.
 It works especially well for sites with many custom post types that require content to be entered in a specific way (ie. when a post type requires a specific page template or when the absence of a featured image will break the intended look of a post).
 Think of any theme or plugin that supports an image slider powered by a required featured image, and you can surely see where APTI can come in handy.